-The largest part of the DOM API is concentrated in the properties of specific elements.
-In this lesson, we'll examine only the most basic properties, solely with the aim of showing the principles how they work.
-In everyday practice, programmers constantly refer to the documentation , to find out what properties and methods nodes have to manage them.
+Properties of specific elements are the largest part of the DOM API.
+In this lesson, we'll examine only the basic properties, solely to show the principles of how they work.
+In everyday practice, programmers refer to the documentation to find out what properties and methods nodes have to manage them.

 Each tag in HTML has attributes.
-Some of them are common to all of them, others are specific to certain tags.
+Some of them are common to all tags, others are specific to certain ones:

 <a id="aboutPage" href="/pages/about" class="simple">About</a>

-Once the browser has loaded the HTML code, the DOM will be built based on it.
+Once the browser has loaded the HTML code, it will build the DOM based on it.
 During processing, each tag becomes a node, and its attributes become properties of this node.
-Usually, the names of the attributes and properties of nodes coincide with each other.
+Usually, the attributes' names and properties of nodes coincide:

 // <a id="aboutPage" href="/pages/about" class="simple">About</a>